 Summary: This is a worthwhile purchase and it will enhance my casual operating enjoyment.

-Added two new beverage receive antenna – southeast and southwest.
+Added two new beverage receive antennae – southeast and southwest.

 Installed them both 2 feet above the existing beverages for NE and NW using PVC pipe as a vertical standoff.